nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                 shortcut key is available to access this feature quickly; see below.
-              * The rainbow palette allows you to pick a color from within a box containing thousands of colors.
+              * The rainbow palette allows you to pick a color from within a box containing various saturations of every hue, along with a value level.
               * The "color mixer" (which has silhouette of a paint palette) allows you to create colors by blending primary additive colors — red, yellow, and blue — along with white (to